All Episodes

 About, oh God, maybe 30 feet long and 15 feet thick in the middle.

-A football-shaped, an intense football-shaped light.
+A football shaped, an intense football shaped light.

 About the size of a van, you know, and close up.

-Over a rooftop across from me.
+Just over a rooftop across from me.

-Oh, over a rooftop, alright.
+Oh, over a rooftop.

 Nevertheless, Brooklyn is a very populated area.